shenwei356/kmcp/README.md

-# KMCP: accurate metagenomic profiling of both prokaryotic and viral organisms by pseudo-mapping
+# KMCP: accurate metagenomic profiling of both prokaryotic and viral populations by pseudo-mapping

 ![](kmcp-logo.png)